 Daily Weekly April

 Both Meals .70 $3.50 $11.20

 INFORMATION AND POLICIES

 - Our food service team is committed to serving the students of our district healthy, nutritious and delicious food.
-We adhere to the National School Lunch and Breakfast Programs' guidelines for portion sizes, fat and sodium content and nutrient value of the meals that are served.
-We server all Whole Grain and Whole Grain Rich Products, and reduced and low fat ingredients are used whenever possible.
+We adhere to the National School Lunch and Breakfast Program guidelines for portion sizes, fat and sodium content and nutrient value of the meals that are served.
+We serve all Whole Grain and Whole Grain Rich products, and reduced and low fat ingredients are used whenever possible.
 Fresh fruits and vegetables are available daily as well as 1% low fat and fat free milk choices.

 - Our school uses a computer based point of sale program that works like an internal debit system for the students.
 Funds can be placed on your child's account and meal purchases are deducted when your child receives a meal from our cafeteria.